SeedVault/flow/README.md

 }
 ```
 This condition will return TRUE only on rainy days.
 Note that we need to lower case the return of $weather text as it is capitalized
-Note: if we want to show weather in the response this can be done using the instruction defined in the template engine: {{ weather(‘California’, ‘today’).text }}
+Note: if we want to show weather in the response this can be done using the instruction defined in the template engine: {{ weather('California', 'today').text }}

 Easier using case insensitive feat. of regex pattern:
 ```